RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

 The various timeout values for the probes can be configured in many ways.
 Let's tune the _liveness probe_ initial delay so that we don't have to wait 3 minutes for it to be activated.
-Use OpenShift console, Navigate to _Applications_ -> _Deployments_ -> `inventory-quarkus` and then click on the `Edit Health Checks` in `Actions`:
+Use OpenShift console, Navigate to _Deployment Configs_ -> _inventory-quarkus_ -> _YAML_ and then update `initialDelaySeconds` as below:

+ * initialDelaySeconds: `30`

 ![inventory-change-deplaytime]({% image_path inventory-change-deplaytime.png %})